wyn430/ST-GasNet/README.md

 ## Models

 There are two models included in this repository.
-One the [PredRNN](https://github.com/thuml/predrnn-pytorch), the other is proposed [ST-GasNet++](./ST-GasNet/core/models/predrnn_memory_decoupling_2nd_order_ST.py).
-The architectures of these two models are demonstrated in the following figures.
+One the [PredRNN](https://github.com/thuml/predrnn-pytorch), the other is proposed [ST-GasNet](./ST-GasNet/core/models/predrnn_memory_decoupling_2nd_order_ST.py).
+The architecture of the proposed ST-GasNet is demonstrated in the following figures.

-Model Structure of ST-GasNet++ |  Detailed Structure of Each Module :-------------------------:|:-------------------------:
+Model Structure of ST-GasNet |  Detailed Structure of Each Module :-------------------------:|:-------------------------:
 ![model_arc](./Images/GasNet_Structure.png)  |  ![module_arc](./Images/GasNet_Module.png)